mccurdyc/www/content/post/2019-04-02-kafka-summit.md

 Finally, I will try to update the images of the slides with the actual slides when the slides are released and include links to the slides.

+The official videos and slides can be found [here](confluent.io/resources/kafka-summit-new-york-2019/).

 ---

 ## (Keynote) The Rise of Real-Time